 Today that battle has been won everywhere—except in the public imagination.

+Truth is not decided by popular opinion.
 Maybe if evolution was less rhetoric, and more science, people might find it more convincing?

 And how did it become the most scientifically advanced nation the world has ever known?

 Surely it had nothing to do with being founded on a Christian ethical framework, fully equipped with the inherent worth of the individual, freedom of expression, freedom opportunity and the vast majority of great scientists of history who were bible believing Christians (just like the founder of Scientific American, Rufus Porter).

 They lobby for creationist ideas such as “intelligent design” to be taught as alternatives to evolution in science classrooms.